gunjalshubham2/wallet-app/README.md

 Axios

 # Installation
 To install the app, first clone the repository.
-Then, install the dependencies by running the following command:
+Then, install the dependencies by running the following command under /client folder:

 npm install